Key Takeaways

 Amazon does not offer native dayparting in Campaign Manager.
 Budget rules and third-party tools (Scale Insights, Ad Badger) automate this.
 Without a tool, manual bid adjustments by time of day require daily maintenance via bulk operations.

-Brands running primarily broad match and auto campaigns without this structure consistently pay more per converting click than brands with disciplined match type separation because converting traffic is diluted by non-converting traffic in the same campaign.
+Brands running primarily broad match and auto campaigns without this structure consistently pay more per converting click than brands with disciplined match type separation.
+Converting traffic is diluted by non-converting traffic in the same campaign.

-Because max profitable CPC = Profit Per Unit x CVR, every 1% improvement in CVR directly increases the amount you can profitably bid or produces the same sales volume at lower bid requirements.
+Because max profitable CPC = Profit Per Unit × CVR, every 1% improvement in CVR directly increases the amount you can profitably bid or produces the same sales volume at lower bid requirements.

 Four listing elements that move CVR the most:

-- Main image largest single impact on CTR, which feeds CVR
+1. Main image: Largest single impact on CTR, which feeds CVR

-- Review count and rating below 15 reviews or below 4.0 suppresses CVR significantly
+2. Review count and rating: Below 15 reviews or below 4.0 suppresses CVR significantly

-- Price relative to the category above category average requires visible differentiation
+3. Price relative to category: Above category average requires visible differentiation

-- A+ Content quality is most impactful for consideration-heavy product categories
+4. A+ Content quality: Most impactful for consideration-heavy product categories

 Is Amazon PPC Worth It?
 How to Calculate ROI Before You Scale

-The question behind dozens of cost queries in this list.
-The answer is conditional.
+The question behind dozens of search queries on this topic.
+Is Amazon PPC worth it?
+The answer is conditional on three specific factors.

 The Three Conditions That Make Amazon PPC Worth It

-Condition 2: Listings converting at or above category average Amazon PPC amplifies what is already working.
+Amazon PPC amplifies what is already working.
 A listing converting at 14% produces profitable results at category-average CPCs.
 A listing converting at 5% requires either below-average CPCs (harder in competitive categories) or generates above-break-even ACoS indefinitely.
-Fix the listing before scaling advertising.
+Fix the listing before scaling the advertising.

 How to Calculate Amazon PPC ROI Before Scaling